wxt-dev/wxt/docs/guide/essentials/config/entrypoint-loaders.md

 });
 ```

+This is the original method WXT used to import TS files.
+However, because it doesn't support vite plugins like `vite-node`, it does one additional pre-processing step: It removes **_ALL_** imports from your code.

-You cannot use imported variables outside the `main` function in JS entrypoints.
-This includes options, as shown below:
+That means you cannot use imported variables outside the `main` function in JS entrypoints, like for content script `matches` or other options:

 ```ts
 // entrypoints/content.ts